Efficient Reinforcement Finetuning via Adaptive Curriculum Learning: Results and Analysis

 \section{Results and Analysis}

 We evaluate the performance of standard PPO and \adarft(PPO) across multiple training setups and two model sizes: Qwen 2.5 MATH 1.5B and Qwen 2.5 7B.
 Figure~\ref{fig:result} presents the learning curves averaged across six benchmarks, while Table \ref{tab:result_step60} and \ref{tab:result_step100} provide a detailed breakdown of accuracy and training efficiency.
-On average, models trained with \adarft(PPO) outperform their PPO-only counterparts in both final accuracy and training efficiency.
+On average, models trained with \adarft(PPO) reach comparable accuracy in fewer RFT training steps and also obtain higher final accuracy in our single-seed runs.
 This improvement is particularly notable in non-uniform data distributions, where curriculum adaptation is most beneficial.